wallstop/DxState/Samples~/Bootstrap/README.md

 1. Import the sample via **Window ▸ Package Manager ▸ DxState ▸ Samples**.
 2. Drag `StateStack_Bootstrap.prefab` into your scene.
 3. Add or duplicate `GameState` components as children to build your flow; the bootstrapper will discover them on Awake and optionally push the first state.
+4. Use the attached `StateStackDiagnosticsOverlay` (toggle with F9 at runtime) to inspect the active stack and recent events.
-4. Adjust the bootstrapper options to control registration, forced overrides, or the initial state to activate.
+5. Adjust the bootstrapper options to control registration, forced overrides, or the initial state to activate.

 The included `ExampleGameState` script shows how to extend `GameState` to react to stack transitions.